MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

     If users are running the Azure Information Protection client, help desk operators can ask them to use the **Help and Feedback**, **Run Diagnostics** option, and afterwards, reset the client.
 However, reset doesn't sign out the user or rebootstrap the client, and there is no automatic remediation.

-    If there are legitimate requests to have full rights access to protected documents, for example a request by the legal department or a manager after an employee has left the organization, make sure the help desk has processes to request this by using the Azure Rights Management [super user feature](configure-super-users.md).
+    If there are legitimate requests to have full rights access to protected documents, make sure the help desk has processes to request this acess by using the Azure Rights Management [super user feature](configure-super-users.md).
+For example, these requests might be from the legal department or a manager after an employee has left the organization,

-    In  addition, these are some of the typical problems that users might report:
+    In  addition, some of the typical problems that users might report include the following categories:

     -   **Sign in help:**

         Users might be prompted for credentials when the Azure Rights Management service needs to authenticate a user and cannot use cached credentials.
-This will be the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
-It will not be a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these are not currently supported by the Azure Rights Management service.
-Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they use these applications with the Azure Rights Management service.
+The required credentials are for the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
+The required credentials are not for a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these are not currently supported by the Azure Rights Management service.
+Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they use  applications with the Azure Rights Management service.

     -   **Problems protecting or consuming content:**

         Make sure that users have the appropriate instructions for the applications that they use, and are using applications and devices that are supported by the Azure Rights Management service.
 For more information about supported applications and devices, see [Requirements for Azure Rights Management](../get-started/requirements-azure-rms.md).

-        Authentication and authorization relies on accounts and groups in Azure Active Directory.
+        Authentication and authorization rely on accounts and groups in Azure Active Directory.
 To confirm that a specific user or group can be authorized to consume protected content, use the verification checks in [Preparing users and groups for Azure Information Protection](../plan-design/prepare.md).

-        If users report that they can open protected content but don't have the rights that they need, the problem might be that the user is not in the correct group that's configured for a Rights Management template, or that the [template needs reconfiguring](configure-policy-template.md) for the user or group.
+        If users report that they can open protected content but don't have the rights that they need, the problem might be that the user is not in the correct group that's configured for a Rights Management template.
+Or, that the [template needs reconfiguring](configure-policy-template.md) for the user or group.

         If the rights that users have are not as expected, check the description of them and any application-specific implementation from the [usage rights table](../deploy-use/configure-usage-rights.md#usage-rights-and-descriptions).